rebeccalouw/movie-watchlist/README.md

 ## Demo overview
 This project consists of two pages: a Homepage and a Watchlist Page.
-The user types a movie in the search bar, the app reaches out to the OMDb API and once the results are displayed, the user can add the movie to their personal watchlist (using LocalStorage).
-By clicking on 'My Watchlist', the user can visualise their list and remove items that are not relevant anymore.
+Users can search for movies and add to their personal watchlist.

 Possible actions:
 - Typing a movie title on the search bar